RandomForestz/RandomForestz/README.md

 You can also find me on [Twitter][1] or on [LinkedIn][3].

 ## 🔧 Technologies & Tools

+Playing with data is fun.
+I use a few tools to do so!

 <img src="https://github.com/RandomForestz/RandomForestz/blob/main/Curso-corto-de-Google-Earth-Engine-1.png" width="30px">

  - R Programming